Waiheke Sea Scouts is 100% run by local parent volunteers.

+Waiheke Sea Scouts is 100% run by local parent volunteers.
 Like many organisations, we rely on the generous time and effort given by the community and without such support we simply wouldn’t run.

 The fees that Waiheke Sea Scouts charge barely cover the costs of running the group and that means we need to fundraise and find other creative ways to keep the lights on and run our youth programme.

 But volunteering comes in all shapes and sizes and we ALWAYS need parents and Leaders to help.
-Find out more below – or check out the SCOUTS NZ volunteer page here

 1. Do I really have the skills ?

 You don’t have to be a professional mountaineer or expert sailor to get involved with Scouting!
 We welcome all helpers.
 Can you help out in the kitchen?
 Or are you a DIY whizz?
 Or perhaps you have first aid knowledge?
 Or maybe you’re good with numbers?
 Or are you just happy to be a supporter for ‘whatever’s needed’?
 We all have useful skills and you can volunteer and help in many ways.
 SCOUTS even offer free training for a range of skills, right up to NZOIA certification, if you’re really passionate.
+At Waiheke Sea Scouts we also try to pay for training as much as we can.

 2. What if I don’t have that much spare time?

 Volunteering with us is easy, fun and flexible – how much time you give is completely up to you.
 Whether you help out once a fortnight, month or term or just at special events or camps, help is always appreciated and no matter how you get involved, we’ll make sure you’re supported.
+The other volunteers in our group will chat to you about what’s realistic.

 3. What will I get out of volunteering?